Twelve Scholars Critique the 1619 Project and the New York Times Magazine Editor RespondsHistorians/History

 tags: slavery, New York Times, history wars, 1619 Project

-Editor's note: Twelve Civil War historians and political scientists who research the Civil War composed a letter to The New Times Magazine concerning 'The 1619 Project.'
+Editor's note: Twelve Civil War historians and political scientists who research the Civil War composed a letter to The New York Times Magazine concerning 'The 1619 Project.'
 The NYTM editor, Jake Silverstein, responded but the NYTM declined to publish the letter and his response.
 The scholars created a reply and Silverstein had no objection to publishing the exchange in another venue.
 It is published below.

 To the Editor of The New York Times Magazine 12/30/2019